boscoh/pdbremix/readme.md

 - `pdbchain` extracts individual chains from a PDB file
 - `pdbcheck` checks common defects that affect MD simulations

-## Wrappers around external tools
+### Wrappers around external tools

 There are many wonderful tools for computational structural biology that have less-than-stellar command-line interfaces. `pdbremix` can be used to wrap these tools with a friendlier interface, and add some useful extra functionality.

 First though, to use these tools, you have to tell `pdbremix` where the binaries are. **HOW SHOULD THIS BE DONE?**

-*PDB manipulation wrappers.* These command-line tools provide a much better interface to commonly used tools such as PYMOL, MODELLER and THESEUS:
+These command-line tools provide a much better interface to commonly used tools such as PYMOL, MODELLER and THESEUS:

-- `pdbshow` displays PDB files with PYMOL, with extra options such as residue centring and b-factor colouring
+- `pdbshow` wrapper for PYMOL to display PDB with useful defaults and extras such as residue centring and b-factor colouring
-- `pdboverlay` uses MAFFT and THESEUS to align homologous proteins and displays them with PYMOL
+- `pdboverlay` wraps MAFFT, THESEUS and PYMOL to display homologous proteins
-- `pdbinsert` uses MODELLER to build loops for gaps in a PDB structure
+- `pdbinsert` wraps MODELLER to build loops for gaps in a PDB structure

-*trajectory tools* The simulation functions of `pdbremix` is best accessed by user-written Python scripts, which will be described below.
-However, several useful command-line utilities for simulation and trajectoy analysis are provided:

-- `puff` runs a PUFF steered molecular-dynamics from a special configuration file
-- `puffshow` displays residues that are pulled in the PUFF configuration files
-- `grotrim` used to delete frames from a Gromacs .trr trajectory
-- `traj2amb` converts NAMD and GROMACS trajectories to AMBER trajectories _without_ solvent
+### Trajectory analysis tools

+`pdbremix` provides a simplified interface to run molecular-dynamics on 3 standard MD packages: AMBER11+, GROMACS4.5+ and NAMD2.8+.

+In order to this, `pdbremix` makes a strong assumption that all associated files for an MD trajectory *has a common base name*.
+Typically an MD simulation will include:

+1. topology file
+2. initial coordinate/velocity file(s)
+3. trajectory file(s)
+4. restart coordinate/velocity file(s)

+These files must have a common base name, say `md`.If the filenames do not correspond to this naming pattern, the `pdbremix` tools will not recognise the simulation and trajectory.

+This is the path to sanity.

+In AMBER, an example set of files would be:
+1. md.top
+2. md.in.crd or md.in.rst
+3. md.trj and md.vel.trj
+4. md.rst

+In GROMACS:
+1. md.top and associated md.\*.itp files
+2. md.in.gro
+3. md.trr and md.vel.trr
+4. md.gro

+In NAMD:
+1. md.psf
+2. md.in.coor and md.in.vel
+3. md.dcd and md.vel.dcd
+4. md.coor and md.vel

+Once named properly, these `pdbremix` tools can be used to analyse trajectories:

+- `trajvar` calculates kinetic energy and RMSD on trajectories
 - `md2pdb` converts MD restart files into PDB
 - `trajstep` gets basic MD parameters from a trajectory
-- `trajvar` calculates kinetic energy and RMSD on trajectories
+- `traj2amb` converts NAMD and GROMACS trajectories to AMBER trajectories _without_ solvent

 - `trajvmd` wrapper to open trajectories in VMD *recommended*
 - `trajchim` wrapper to open trajectories in CHIMERA
 - `trajpym` wrapper to open trajectories in PYMOL, only works with AMBER trajectories

-## Structure of MD simulation files

-trajectory files
+- `grotrim` wrapper to trim GROMACS .trr trajectory files

-## Structure of restart files
+### PUFF steered molecular dynamics

+The library was originally written to do PUFF steered-molecular dynamics simulation that uses a pulsed force application.
+This method does not require the underlying MD package to support the method and can be carried out by manipulating restart files.
+The utilities to do this are:

+- `puff` runs a PUFF steered molecular-dynamics from a special configuration file
+- `puffshow` displays residues that are pulled in the PUFF configuration files

+## Modules in pdbremix

 asa.py
 data.py
 fetch.py
 force.py
+gromacs.py
+namd.py
-gromacs.py* namd.py* pdbatoms.py
+pdbatoms.py
 pdbtext.py
 protein.py
+pymol.py
-pymol.py\* rmsd.py
+rmsd.py
 simulate.py
 traj.py
 util.py